FG insists on new boards for Benin Disco, others

-The federal government has insisted on the new Boards of Benin Electricity Distribution Company (BEDC) and others, recently affected by last week’s decision to set up new Boards for them.
+The Federal Government has insisted on new Boards for Benin Electricity Distribution Company, BEDC, and others, recently affected by last week’s decision to set up new boards.

-The other Discos whose boards were equally reconstituted were those of Kano, Kaduna, Ibadan and Port Harcourt.

-However, the Director-General (D-G) of the Bureau of Public Enterprises (BPE) Mr. Alex Okoh, explained in a statement, yesterday, that the order was obtained after the new boards had been reconstituted on July 5, 2022.
+However, the Director-General of the Bureau of Public Enterprises, BPE, Mr. Alex Okoh, explained in a statement, yesterday, that the order was obtained after the new boards had been reconstituted on July 5, 2022.

-“Following this unfortunate development, it has become imperative for Council (National Council on Privatisation) to educate both the staff of BEDC and the public; particularly those within the BEDC franchise area comprising Edo, Delta, Ondo and Ekiti States of the steps taken by the Federal Government regarding the Board composition of the various Electricity Distribution Companies across the country which were concluded on the 5th of July, 2022.
+He said: “Following this unfortunate development, it has become imperative for Council (National Council on Privatisation) to educate both the staff of BEDC and the public; particularly those within the BEDC franchise area comprising Edo, Delta, Ondo and Ekiti states of the steps taken by the Federal Government regarding the Board composition of the various Electricity Distribution Companies across the country which were concluded on July, 2022.

-“Therefore, the National Council on Privatisation wishes to state that the Board composition of both BEDC and the other four (4) DisCos was concluded on the 5th July, 2022, three (3) days before the purported Court Order.”
+“Therefore, the National Council on Privatisation wishes to state that the Board composition of both BEDC and the other four DisCos was concluded on July 5, 2022, three days before the purported court order.

 “Fidelity Bank’s action is a contractual and commercial intervention between the Core Investor (Vigeo Power Limited) and the lender.
 BPE is involved because of the 40% shareholding of the Government in the BEDC.